czh16/DCGAN-on-Butterfly/README.md

 # DCGAN-on-Butterfly
-This project uses the DCGAN to generate butterfly images，the training images are in the butterfly.rar.
+This project uses the DCGAN to generate butterfly images，the train dataset is in the butterfly.rar.